 To prevent loss of life and property caused by fire and/or explosions, to enforce the provisions of legally adopted fire codes, ordinances and nationally recognized standards.
-Fire Prevention includes all fire service activity that reduces the threat of fire.
-The Fire Prevention Division focuses on plans review and inspections, which include engineering and code enforcement, and public fire safety education.
+Fire Prevention includes fire service activity that reduces the threat of fire.
+The Fire Marshal's mission focuses on plans review and inspections, which include engineering and code enforcement.

 Plans reviews and new construction inspections are conducted by the Assistant Fire Marshals for the cities of Carnation, Issaquah, North Bend, and Sammamish.
 Within these cities, annual fire safety inspections are conducted by the local engine companies.

 High profile businesses and family developments now reside in EF&R's service area: Microsoft, Boeing, Costco, Issaquah Highlands, Nintendo, Genie Lift, and several large senior housing complexes represent the many commercial and residential developments rising up within the 190 square miles of EF&R.

 EF&R services expanded in 2012 under an inter-local agreement with King County to include inspections and issuance of Annual Operating Permits in unincorporated King County.
 This work is done by the Assistant Fire Marshals.

 Determining Occupant Load / Capacity under the Governor's Re-Opening Plan

 Under the Governor’s Re-opening plan, certain businesses can re-open, but at reduced capacity.
 For businesses with a posted occupant load, or a certificate of occupancy that stipulates occupant load, that should be used as the basis to determine the reduced capacity per the order.
 Many businesses do not have a posted occupant load and are trying to determine what their occupant load is to comply with the reduced capacity requirements of the Governor’s Plan.